 Thanks for reading Economist Writing Every Day.
 We are here (just about) every day.

-Joy Buchanan is a millennial mom and an economics assistant professor at Samford University.
-You can also find her on Twitter at @aboutJoy or at her professional website.
-Writing every day is an aspiration.
+Joy Buchanan is a millennial mom and an Assistant Professor of Economics at Samford University.
+Her publications, mostly in behavioral and experimental economics, are listed at her website.
+You can also find her on Twitter at @aboutJoy Writing every day is an aspiration.

-Jeremy Horpedahl is an assistant professor of economics at the University of Central Arkansas.
+Jeremy Horpedahl is an Associate Professor of Economics at the University of Central Arkansas.
 His research has been published in Public Choice, Econ Journal Watch, Constitutional Political Economy, the Atlantic Economic Journal, and Public Finance and Management.
 He has two young children, a wonderful wife, and the best home bar in the largest dry county in the US.
 Follow him on Twitter @jmhorp, if you dare.

 Michael Makowsky is an economist at Clemson University.
 He enjoys applying the fully-baked theories of others and arriving at his own quarter-baked conclusions.
 Given the slightest provocation he will explain how to fix sports he himself has never played well or, often, even at all.
 His actual research can be found at michaelmakowsky.com.